ceparadise/IntrermingualLang/README.md

 2. Build w2v vectors on both English and Chinese then map the vector space with vecmap.
 Training vec map with the dictionary data
 3. Create a replacement list for both source and target target with WordNet or dictionary.
 Discuss with Jane when the previous experiment get good result to see if this step is still necessary.

+Summary:
+1. Translation not necessary improve the result because the vocabulary used by the translator may not match the dataset.